The Case for Conversational AI in Recruiting

 First off, the difference between chatbots and CAI is crucial here.
 Not all bots are created equal.
-You have to convey why CAI is a better route for your company.
+You have to convey why conversational AI in recruiting is a better route for your company.
 Here’s a history lesson: before CAI, there were two types of chatbots: widgets and enhanced bots.
 These were both crucial in improving this type of technology, but they are limited in both use and capabilities.

 Chat widgets enable live chat among humans.
 It’s the most basic form of website communication.
 Widgets, on the other hand, are a software program that automates conversations with humans in order to answer basic questions with predetermined answers—basically a multiple-choice format.
 With these, communication is one-way and confined to the questions you expect candidates to ask.
 But, in our tight labor market, you can’t always predict what information is valuable to a candidate.

-So what does CAI have that sets it apart?
+So what does conversational AI have that sets it apart?